trailjeep/shaarli-urlextern/README.md

 ```

 ## Configuration
-None
-Go to the Plugin Administration page to enable or disable as needed.
+None - enable/disable in the Plugin Administration page.